SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.41.0

+The UI includes a feature that allows projects to be displayed in the _Showcase_ section of the RenkuLab home page.
+This is an improvement that has been planned for a while, and the _ui.homepage.projects_ field was introduced into the values file with the intention of being used to configure this.
+Support for that field was never actually implemented, and as part of the implementation of this feature, the configuration structure was changed somewhat.

+To clean up, please remove the following field:

+* DELETE - `ui.homepage.projects`

+To keep the RenkuLab homepage as before, ensure that the following field/value has been added:

+* NEW - `ui.homepage.showcase.enabled: false`

+Follow the _Homepage_ section of the how-to guide for admins to learn how to configure this feature if you wish to highlight showcase projects.

 ## Upgrading to Renku 0.39.0

 This is a big change to the Renku Helm chart.
 We have now combined all Renku components to be present